bucharest-gold/entente/GUIDELINES.md

 some of our recommendations.

 * Use `let` and `const` instead of `var`.
-There is rarely ever a valid case for using `var` in modern javascript code.
-If the variable is immutable (which I believe most should be), use `const`.
+There is rarely ever a valid case for using `var` in modern Javascript code.
+If the variable is immutable (which we believe most should be), use `const`.
 If the variable may be written, use `let`.
 * Use promises for asynchronous code execution, where appropriate.
 (Consider using bucharest-gold/fidelity).